ClaudioTag/CP4I-OSSM/Readme.md

   - Install the Red Hat version of Kiali (not community) successfully
   - Install Red Hat OpenShift Service Mesh
 - Create a service mesh control plane in the `istio-system` namespace from the Installed Operators tab, and using the basic yaml install without customisation: `servicemeshcontrolplane-install-01`
-- Create a Service Mesh Member Roll called `default`, with an empty project (`istio-test-ns-01`) added to the members:
+- Create a Service Mesh Member Roll called `default`, with a sample empty project (`istio-test-ns-01`) added to the members:
 ```
 apiVersion: maistra.io/v1
 kind: ServiceMeshMemberRoll